-Petanque is being played in the NSW Police Games for only the second time, so we hope to see more of you having a go.
-It has been in the Victorian Police Games since 2006, and was played in the 2014 Australasian Police Games in Melbourne for the first time.
+Petanque is being played in the NSW Police & ES Games for the third consecutive time, so we hope to see the continued support that the event has been receiving.
+Petanque has been in the Victorian Police Games since 2006, and was played in the 2014 Australasian Police Games in Melbourne for the first time.
 In Melbourne there were 33 players competing..
 It has been in the World Police and Fire Games before, mostly when those Games have been played in Europe.

 Petanque originates in France, and was mainly played by World War 1 veterans who had been injured and were looking for a sport to play to help with their rehabilitation.
 In the Police Games this year, we are playing at the Wollongong Petanque Club at Berkeley.